michaeltelford/wgit/README.md

 indexer.index_site(wiki, **opts)
 ```

-- Wgit's built in indexing methods will (by default), honour a site's `robots.txt` rules.
-There's also a handy robots parser that you can use in your own code.
+- Wgit's built in indexing methods will by default, honour a site's `robots.txt` rules.
+There's also a handy robots.txt parser that you can use in your own code.

 ## Why Not Wgit?